 - Perceived intelligence

 Of course, society and culture may influence whether the source has trans-situational strength.
 In some countries, royalty has more strength than any other government figure.
 In other countries, the government leaders are the most important.
 Context will shape the source’s strength regardless of the situation.

 This type of strength looks closer at the situation at hand and the behavior that the target is being asked to perform.
-Let’s say you’re reading an article online about Coronavirus.
+Let’s say you were reading an article online about COVID in the early days of the pandemic.
 You see a quote from a medical doctor telling you to stay inside.
-You’re likely going to listen to that doctor, because they have authority in the situation.
+You’re more likely going to listen to that doctor because they have authority in the situation.

 Now let’s say you’re reading an article about fashion.
 You see a quote from a medical doctor telling you that the color pink is out, and the color orange is in.
 Not only are you unlikely to listen to the doctor’s advice, but you are also likely to be confused as to why this person is making a comment on something so out of their expertise.

 Other factors under the umbrella of situation-specific strength include: